uuuuuvika/budget-app/README.md

         g
 ```

-## User input (work in progress)
+## User input

-The idea is that the user can run the budget calculator from the command line by uploading/reading from a command line their CSV file containing the budget data.
+The idea is that the user can run the expense tracker from the command line by reading their CSV file containing the budget data.
 Here's an example of what the CSV file structure could look like:

 ```
 Category,Amount,Type,Description